 80+ current trials

-Team of medical statisticians, methodologists and systematic review specialists
+Team of medical statisticians, epidemiologists, methodologists and systematic review specialists

 The Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences aims to discover the causes of musculoskeletal and inflammatory conditions to deliver excellent, innovative care that improves people’s quality of life.

 Cessation rate of anti-osteoporosis treatments and risk factors in Spanish primary care settings: a population-based cohort analysis.

 Martín-Merino E. et al, (2017), Arch Osteoporos, 12

 Serum Lipid Levels and Risk Of Hand Osteoarthritis: The Chingford Prospective Cohort Study.

 Garcia-Gil M. et al, (2017), Sci Rep, 7

 Income Disparities in Absolute Cardiovascular Risk and Cardiovascular Risk Factors in the United States, 1999-2014.